 What is now North America crashing into what is now Europe also played a part as well as millions and millions of years of weather, glaciers, wind, rain, frost and much more.
 For example you can see how the layers of rock change direction as the direction may have changed for the river.

-A lot of the rocks at Brimham have the look of an impossible balancing act, a huge rock balancing on a miniature neck or stand.
+Idol Rock is probably the most famous rock here at Brimham.
+A lot of the rocks here have the look of an impossible balancing act, a huge rock balancing on a miniature neck or stand.

-The best example would be idol rock, has to be seen to be believed.
+The best example would be idol rock, and has to be seen to be believed.
+A huge stone balancing on a tiny stone for thousands of years.

 The area is like a vast playground for young and old.
 Millstone is very course and thus allows a good grip so is perfect for bouldering and getting on top of a lot of the rocks.